Higashimatsushima: History

 The area of present-day Higashi-Matsushima was part of ancient Mutsu Province, and has been settled since at least the Jōmon period by the Emishi people.
-During the Nara period, the area came under the control of colonists from the Yamato dynasty based at nearby Tagajō.
+During the Nara period, the area came under the control of colonists from the imperial dynasty based at nearby Tagajō.
 During the Sengoku period, the area was contested by various samurai clans before the area came under the control of the Date clan of Sendai Domain during the Edo period.
 Following the Meiji restoration, the area was organized into Monō District, Miyagi Prefecture.
 The town of Yamoto was created on April 1, 1940 and the town of Naruse on May 3, 1955.

 The city of Higashi-Matsushima was created on April 1, 2005, when the towns of Naruse and Yamoto were merged.

-2011 Earthquake disaster
+2011 Tōhoku earthquake and tsunami

 On March 11, 2011, Higashi-Matsushima was severely hit by the 2011 Tōhoku earthquake and tsunami resulting in at least 1,039 deaths, and the destruction of over 11,000 structures, or approximately two-thirds of the buildings in the city limits.
 During the tsunami, a 45-metre ship, the Chōkai Maru, was hurled over a pier and left aground in the city.
 At the time of the disaster, Higashi-Matsushima had still not fully recovered from a previous major earthquake in 2003.
 About 63% of the town was inundated by the tsunami.